Mom’s Easy Potato Omelet

 Mom’s Easy Potato Omelet… is also known as “frittata di patate” in Italian.

-- Perfect to whip up the next day, especially if you are planning to make potatoes for dinner – so make extra!
+- The omelet is ideal to whip up the next day with any potatoes leftover from the night before.
+So, if you are planning to make potatoes for dinner – make extra!

-- Already have leftover roasted or baked potatoes from the night before?
-Then use them in this recipe, making it even easier… and effortless!
+- Any leftover roasted or baked potatoes from the night before, you can use them in this recipe, making it even easier… and effortless!

 - 2 small Idaho potatoes – peeled, chopped into small pieces